Cudiph/node-gtrans/README.md

 Available options are:

-- `from` - The language id where the language comes from the.
-Leave it blank for auto detection
+- `from`? - The language id where the language comes from the.
+Leave it blank for auto detection.
 - `to` - The language id where the text will be translated to, this option is required.
-- `interfaceLang` - The language id where the interface such as verbs, noun in object key will be translated.
-For example in Indonesian, verbs is translated to verba, noun to nomina, etc. Default to 'en' or English
+- `interfaceLang`? - The language id where the interface such as verbs, noun in object key will be translated.
+For example in Indonesian, verbs is translated to verba, noun to nomina, etc. Default to 'en' or English.

   ```js
   // example output from: